FredericGariepy/LighthouseLabs/PKM/W4/D1/Blue Team/typical day shift.md

 #### Day-End Reporting for End of Shift
 ###### 4:00 pm   [⬆️](#day-of-a-cyber-security-analyst-different-phases-of-their-shift)
 At the end of the shift, outgoing shift members share updates with the incoming shift members.
+See Below:

 # Shift Reports and Hand-off (SEAT-SWAP)